Shiva903-hue/Live-search-filter/README.md

 7. For each item:
    - Convert its text to lowercase.
    - Check if it **includes** the user's search string using `.includes()`.
-   - If it matches → show the item.
+   - If it matches, → show the item.
-   - If not → hide the item.
+   - If not, → hide the item.

 ---